AndresGQuiros/COMSOL-PEST_iES/README.md

 MATLAB Version 2018a was used in this work.
 To modify MATLAB version change "C:\Program Files\Matlab_R2018a\bin\matlab.exe" for the relevant version in the ProgramInversion.bat file.
 The archive Run_Inversion.m is used to communicate with COMSOL and to postprocess the results.

+## Prepare some files

+factors.dat and ppcov.mat files are necessary to run the inversion with pilot points (but are not included here because of its size >200 mb).

+PPK2FAC and PPCOV funcionalities from the PEST GWutils suite are necessary.
+Run these applications before running the inversion using the relevant pilot point and structure files provided in this folder.

 ## Run the inversion
 To launch the inversion first the comsol server must be initiated.